 What happens to money refunded to a closed bank account?

 A few different scenarios can happen if money is refunded to a closed bank account.
-The bank to simply decline the transaction or to send the funds back to the payer.
+The bank can simply decline the transaction or to send the funds back to the payer.
 Other options include issuing a paper check to the payee or possibly holding onto the funds and giving the payee the option to reopen their closed account.

 Photo credit: iStock/MissTuni

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2024 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.